GamedevFramework/gf/README.md

 ## Contact

 If you want to talk directly with the developpers, you can join the [#gf-devel IRC channel on Freenode](irc://chat.freenode.net/gf-devel).
+Or you can post a message on [/r/GamedevFramework](https://www.reddit.com/r/GamedevFramework/).

 ## Contribution